INVESTMENT ANALYSIS – WHAT’S THE SCORE?

 - IRR (Rate of Return) – effective interest rate of the cash flows

-Let’s take a look at the assumptions behind the value calculation.
+Let’s look at the assumptions behind the value calculation.
 These are key to understanding the business case, which is only as good as the underlying assumptions.

 What’s the SCORE?
 Understanding investment analysis

-The five key elements of investment analysis are shown on the diagram – SCORE!
+I show the five key elements of investment analysis on the diagram – SCORE!

 - S = Sanction of the Project